ryanw-mobile/compose-pager-demo/README.md

 To make the coupling looser, as the best practice, the `PageLayout` composable has a `modifier` parameter, so we only have to apply the `pagerAnimation` modifier when calling it from the `HorizontalPager()`, without a need to pass the `pagerState` to the `PageLayout`.

 &nbsp;
-&nbsp;
-&nbsp;

-I am not a mathematician, and I no longer have some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
-There might have room for improvement.
-Feel free to optimise everything here to meet your needs. 🙂

 &nbsp;&nbsp;